aishy/open-hummus/README.md

 4 tablespoons extra vrigin olive oil (Iliada greek olive oil)

 Method:

 1. Soak chickpeas overnight in lots of water and bicarbonate of soda.
 The next day rinse soaked chickpeas thoroughly and add to a pan of boiling water (lots of water).
 Adjust to a medium heat so that the water is gently boiling and leave a lid slightly ajar on the top of the pan.
 Cook until chickpeas are very tender (approx 40 minutes)

 2. Add drained chickpeas to food processor with 2 tablespoons of water and blend for 5 minutes.
-Stop blender to scrape down chicpeas and blend for another 5 minutes.
+Stop blender to scrape down chickpeas and blend for another 5 minutes.
 A lot of blending gives a really creamy end result.

 3. Add juice of 1/2 a lemon, 1 crushed garlic clove and sea salt.
 Blend for a couple of minutes.